-You can configure inbound firewall rules through the AOS-W Instant UI or the CLI.
+You can configure inbound firewall rules through the WebUI or the CLI.

 - 1. Navigate to Security > Inbound Firewall.
 The Inbound Firewall tab contents are displayed. - 2.
 Under Inbound Firewall Rules, click New.
-The New Rule window is displayed.
+The New Rule window is displayed. - 3.
+Configure the following parameters.